Important things you need to know about renting property with Summit Property Management

-The Landlord may give 90 days notice to you to end the tenancy with no reason given or 42 days notice if they wish to occupy or if the property is sold.
+The Landlord may give 90 days’ notice to you to end the tenancy if:

-A periodic tenancy may be ended by you giving us 21 days notice in writing.
+A periodic tenancy may be ended by you giving us 28 days’ notice in writing, and a fixed-term tenancy will require you giving 28 days’ notice to end on or after the fixed term end date.
 Notice in writing must be posted, emailed or faxed to us (please allow an additional four days if posting).
-If you give notice to us, we recommend that you phone to confirm that we have received this notice.
+If you give written notice to us, we recommend that you phone to confirm that we have received this notice.

 The Property Condition Report

 You will be given this form when you are handed the keys to the property, at the time your Property Manager will walk through the property with you explaining notations.
 This is a very important document for you to look at when moving in.
 This form is used at the end of your tenancy for the bond refund so take time to make sure you’re happy with it.
 Please read it carefully and verify that it is correct.
 If you identify something we may have missed contact us within 24 hours.